-- 1. providing our evolutionary algorithm with a "reference" semantic network that will represent the input to the system; and - running the evolutionary process under a fitness measure quantifying analogical similarity to the given "reference" network.
+1. providing our evolutionary algorithm with a "reference" semantic network that will represent the input to the system; and and yet illuminate the destination, so can motive force be undetectable on its way from the Sun to planet, yet affect planet's motion.

+running the evolutionary process under a fitness measure quantifying analogical similarity to the given "reference" network.